 Track Your Expenses

 Another part of budgeting is monitoring your expenses to make sure that you're on target.
 Traditional tracking required manual entry in either a paper ledger or a spreadsheet, but smartphones, tablets and computers all make it possible to track your spending automatically.
 Apps and banking programs can help show you how you're spending and whether you're following your budget.

-Of course, tracking doesn't just tell you where your money is going.
-You can also use the information you find from tracking to adjust your budget when necessary.
+Tracking doesn't just tell you where your money is going.
+You can use the information you find from tracking to adjust your budget when necessary.
 Your budget should evolve with your needs.

 This is why the essence of budgeting is developing the habit of planning and tracking your funds.
 Budgets allow you to make adjustments as your finances change and to help you be prepared if problems arise.

 Organize Your Budget in a Way That Works for You

 Just as your budget numbers are specific to you, the tools you use to organize your budget can also reflect your needs and preferences.

 - Start by deciding whether you would rather write your budget on paper or organize it through a digital tool.